How can caffeine affect my sleep?

 Some people need more caffeine than others to have the same effect.
-As a rule, caffeine takes about an hour to reach peak levels in your body.
-Its effects can last from four to six hours, but your body needs about 24 hours to completely eliminate it.
+As a rule, caffeine takes about 30-70 mins to reach peak levels in your body.
+Its effects can last from three to seven hours, but your body needs about 24 hours to completely eliminate it.
 Many people who consume a lot of caffeine think that it no longer stops them from being able to go to sleep, because they have become immune to this effect.
 However research shows that, even if they think otherwise, their sleep is impaired and they would sleep much better if they abstained from it.

 How much caffeine is in common foods and drinks?